 - Attend, as a full participant, an entire A-level film festival in the Italian-Swiss Lake region (near lake Como/Bellagio/Milan).

-- Tour sites associated with the world’s most famous film festival—the Cannes film festival.
+- Tour sites associated with the world’s most famous film festival—the Berlin film festival.

 - Accommodations in Locarno—easy walking distance from film-festival venues.